Uclusion/uclusion-blog/_posts/2021-08-28-2-code-factory.md

 very small group.

-**The only reasonable way to look at this is that SaaS engineers are responsible for more than just transcribing into code spoon-fed requirements.** In 2021 we can no longer hide behind Scrum and upper management when our code fails to produce value for customers.
+**The only reasonable way to look at this is that SaaS engineers are responsible for more than just transcribing spoon-fed requirements into code.** The only way to prevent code factory is to stop hiding behind Scrum and upper management when our code fails to produce value for customers.

 But where does that responsibility end?
 And what about work-life balance?
 We look at these issues in our third blog in this series [Beyond Code Factory]().